 Unusual transactions that may be an indicator of money laundering include:

-cash withdrawals conducted at various bank branches and/or ATMs on the same day.
+Cash withdrawals are conducted at various bank branches and/or ATMs on the same day.

 • structuring of cash deposits and withdrawals to avoid reporting requirements.

-• undertaking transactions which appear inconsistent with their profile and/or transaction history.
+• undertaking transactions that appear inconsistent with their profile and/or transaction history.

 • use of third parties to carry cash, deposit, or withdraw funds.

-For more information contact us on 1300 040 589 or visit our website at www.sentrient.com.au today.
+For more information, contact us at 1300 040 589 or visit our website at www.sentrient.com.au today.

 Recommended Reading: